MaJerle/lwesp/docs/api-reference/esp/pbuf.rst

 Concatenating vs chaining
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This section will explain difference between *concat* and *chain* operations.
 Both operations link ``2`` pbufs together in a chain of pbufs, difference is that *chain* operation increases *reference counter* to linked pbuf, while *concat* keeps *reference counter* at its current status.

 .. figure:: ../../static/images/pbuf_cat_vs_chain_1.svg
 	:align: center
-	:alt: Separate pbufs, each pointed to by separate pointers
+	:alt: Different pbufs, each pointed to by its own variable

-	Separate pbufs, each pointed to by separate pointers
+	Different pbufs, each pointed to by its own variable

 Concat operation
 ****************